gh-tomhinds/ConfirmDataEntry/README.md

 ### createTask

+This file contains code to create the initial task.

 ### createExpense

+This file contains code to create the initial expense.

 ### importTimekeepers

+This file contains code to open TSImport to import additional timekeepers from a file.
+That data file is: Desktop\Sikuli\DataFiles\timekeepers.csv.

 ### editTimekeeper

+This file contains code to edit the initial timekeeper that was created in startTSandNewDB.

 ### importClients

+This file contains code to open TSImport to import additional timekeepers from a file.
+That data file is: Desktop\Sikuli\DataFiles\towns.csv.
+* Import_Clients - Opens TSImport, sets up the template, imports data
+* Add_CustomField - Adds the custom fields to the template

 ### editClient

+This file contains code to edit the initial client that was created in createClient, then also edit default rate and interest for all clients.
+* EditClient - Drives the process
+* Edit_CliGenInfo - edits values in the Contact Info page for initial client
+* Edit_CliCustom - edits values in the Custom page for initial client
+* Edit_CliRatesNotes - edits billing rates and notes for initial client
+* Edit_DefaultRates - loops through all clients, editing default rate settings
+* Edit_InterestSetting - edits interest setting and exports it to all other clients

 ### importTasks

+This file contains code to open TSImport to import additional tasks from a file.
+That data file is: Desktop\Sikuli\DataFiles\tasks.csv.

 ### editTask

+This file contains code to edit the initial client that was created in createTask.

 ### importExpenses

+This file contains code to open TSImport to import additional expenses from a file.
+That data file is: Desktop\Sikuli\DataFiles\expenses.csv.

 ### editExpense

+This file contains code to edit the initial client that was created in createExpense.

 ### createRefs